vanHeemstraSystems/hookdeck-headstart/300/500/100/200/README.md

 Webhooks are a direct form of communication between the producer and consumer while pub/sub is a middle-man framework that routes messages from publishers to subscribers.
 The communication setup in a webhook is one-to-one, i.e. one producer to one consumer, while in a pub/sub system you can have many producers sending messages to multiple consumers.

+### 300 - When to use pub/sub

+Use a pub/sub system when you have multiple consumers interested in the same message or more than one message producer.

+Also, use a pub/sub system when you want to asynchronously process messages.
+Webhooks are synchronous.

+An example of a situation where a pub/sub system is appropriate is in an e-commerce site.
+When a customer makes a purchase, you need to mail an invoice to the customer, send information to the delivery department, and enter the sale record in your CRM.
+Let's imagine that a mailing service, delivery service, and records service handle these responsibilities respectively.

+That is three systems interested in the same message.
+You can publish this message to a pub/sub system, which will then route it to these three subscribed services.

+## 400 - Webhooks or polling

+### 100 - How polling works

+Polling involves periodically making requests to a system to check for new events or data.
+If new data is found, a response is returned with the new data in its payload.
+If no new data is available, nothing is returned.

+Polling is used to query systems for new information and can be set up as an automated cron job that runs at certain intervals.

+To capture the difference between these two approaches with a relatable example, polling is like going to the post office to check if you have new mail.
+Using webhooks is basically having mail delivered to your house every time you have new mail simply by giving the postman your house address.

+WE ARE HERE